Doozer-Framework/Doozr/Framework/Service/DoozR/Session/README.md

-# Module: Session
+# Service: Session
-## (DoozR\_Session\_Module)
+## (DoozR\_Session\_Service)
-This is the information for the DoozR default module "Session". *Session* provides access to PHP sessions mechanisms in a more comfortable way than PHP does.
+This is the information for the DoozR default service "Session". *Session* provides access to PHP sessions mechanisms in a more comfortable way than PHP does.
 Some features of *Session* like

 - automatic session regenerating
 - custom client specific session identifier to prevent session hijacking
 - OOP-Interface for handling CRUD operations on session(s)
 - dddd